nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * **mean Average Translation Error (mATE)**: For each match we compute the translation error as the Euclidean center distance in 2D in meters.
 * **mean Average Scale Error (mASE)**: For each match we compute the 3D IOU after aligning orientation and translation.
 * **mean Average Orientation Error (mAOE)**: For each match we compute the orientation error as the smallest yaw angle difference between prediction and ground-truth in radians.
+Orientation error is evaluated at 360 degree for all classes except barriers where it is only evaluated at 180 degrees.
+Orientation errors for cones are ignored.
 * **mean Average Velocity Error (mAVE)**: For each match we compute the absolute velocity error as the L2 norm of the velocity differences in 2D in m/s.
+Velocity error for barriers and cones are ignored.
 * **mean Average Attribute Error (mAAE)**: For each match we compute the attribute error as as *1 - acc*, where acc is the attribute classification accuracy of all the relevant attributes of the ground-truth class.
-The attribute error is ignored for annotations without attributes.
+Attribute error for barriers and cones are ignored.

 All errors are >= 0, but note that for translation and velocity errors the errors are unbounded, and can be any positive value.

 ### Weighted sum metric
 * **Weighted sum**: We compute the weighted sum of the above metrics: mAP, mATE, mASE, mAOE, mAVE and mAAE.
 As a first step we convert the TP errors to TP scores as *x_score = max(1 - x_err, 0.0)*.
 We then assign a weight of *5* to mAP and *1* to each of the 5 TP scores and calculate the normalized sum.

 ## Leaderboard & challenge tracks
 Compared to other datasets and challenges, nuScenes will have a single leaderboard for the detection task.